wttech/bobcat/README.md

   <img src="assets/bobcat-logo.png" alt="Bobcat Logo"/>
 </p>

 Bobcat is an automated testing framework for functional testing of web applications.
 It wraps Selenium Browser Automation with a handy set of tools (accelerators).
 Since using Selenium (Webdriver), it aims to mimic the behaviour of a real user, and as such interacts with the HTML of the application.

-Bobcat is implemented in Java and allows test development in Java language and in Gherkin for BDD approaches.
+Bobcat is implemented in Java and allows test development in pure JUnit and in Gherkin for BDD approaches.
 Bobcat also provides set of good practices that will accelerate testing process.

 ## What's philosophy behind Bobcat?